[ Note: this is a modified version of the original web page. See: About ]

 Now extend that experience backwards to repeatedly losing control of work-related plans and timetables over eighteen months.
 Imagine feeling, over and over again, as if your whole life was consumed by litigation chores and unpleasantness.
 To that, add the news – during that long interlude — of a diagnosis of a hellish ailment in your mother.
 Imagine being forced to explain to her – after a plane ride of approximately fourteen hours, in what will turn out to be her final weeks on earth – why your existence has become so chaotic.

 ‘Be careful with other people – try to do no harm, if you possibly can,’ someone dear to Scriba used to say often, years ago.
 ‘You never know what could be happening in parts of their lives you know nothing about.’
 That is advice she has tried to live by.
-The pile of printed-out exchanges about the septic crises with our former landlord shows that we were patient and forbearing, and, even if they became icily polite near the end of our time in the house on Stinson Beach, were never less than civil.
+The pile of printed-out exchanges about the septic crises with our former landlords (see footnote**) shows that we were patient and forbearing, and, even if these became icily polite near the end of our time in the house on Stinson Beach, were never less than civil.

-Could she not have extended the same consideration to us – asked herself if there wasn’t a more humane alternative to the ‘adversarial, prove-me-wrong tradition’?
+Could they not have extended the same consideration to us – asked themselves if there wasn’t a more humane alternative to the ‘adversarial, prove-me-wrong tradition’?